Kolad

 Kolad is a village in Raigad district, Maharashtra State, India.
-It is 117 km from Mumbai on the National Highway no 66(Mumbai-Goa) its also connected to Pune via Kolad Pune- Kolad state highway.
-It lies on the banks of River Kundalika.
+It is 117 km from Mumbai on the National Highway no 66 (Mumbai-Goa).
+It is connected to Pune via the Kolad Pune- Kolad state highway.
+It lies on the banks of the River Kundalika.
 The village post office Postal Index Number (PIN code) is 402304 & 402109.

 Weather

 Kolad has a varied climate; spring (March to May) is hot and sultry, while the monsoon season (June to September) is accompanied by heavy rainfalls.
-Winters are during November and February and are characterized by a medium level of humidity and cool weather.
+Winter is during November to February and is characterized by a medium level of humidity and cool weather.

 Demographics

 At the 2001 India census, Kolad had a population of 12,116.

 Geography

 Nearby villages include dagadwadi, Gove, Pugaon, Pui, Pahur, Suttarwadi, Kudali, Ambewadi, Kamat, Jamgaon, Durtoli, Bhira, Ville, Tise, Bhuvan, Talavali and Yeral.

 Nearby towns are Roha, Indapur, Mangaon and Nagothane.